Awami League: Founding and early Pakistan era (1949–1966)

 During the post-Mughal era, no political parties existed in the area known as Bangla or Bangal.
 After the British arrived and established government, the system of political representation (though much later) was adopted in the area of Bangla (Bengal) or introduced in Bengal.
-After the official departure of the British, the area known as East Bengal became a part of Pakistan, and the establishment of the Muslim was led by its founder Muhammad Ali Jinnah and his Muslim League party.
+After the official departure of the British, the area known as East Bengal became a part of Pakistan, and the establishment of Islamic governance was led by its founder Muhammad Ali Jinnah and his Muslim League party.